It’s a bit ironic, isn’t it?

 Jarno’s assessment embodies society’s ambivalence regarding the increasing prominence of AI in every aspect of our lives, whether it be in marketing personalization techniques or in government, healthcare, media or anywhere else.

-When it comes to ‘deep’ AI, à la Terminator or Blade Runner – that is, true super intelligence that mimics and surpases humans’ own – people’s opposing feelings intensify.
+When it comes to ‘deep’ AI, à la Terminator or Blade Runner – that is, true superintelligence that mimics and surpasses humans’ own – people’s opposing feelings intensify.

 Stephen Hawking famously told the BBC, “The development of full artificial intelligence could spell the end of the human race.”
 The Future of Life Institute, an organization dedicated to catalyzing humanity-first research efforts, and of which Stephen Hawking and Elon Musk are members, felt the need to establish 23 ‘Asilomar AI Principles’ to help guide the future of AI.
 These include ethical considerations like principle 11, Human Values: AI systems should be designed and operated so as to be compatible with ideals of human dignity, rights, freedoms, and cultural diversity, and principle sixteen, Human Control: Humans should choose how and whether to delegate decisions to AI systems, to accomplish human-chosen objectives.